 The group spent the first half of the course in the U.S. Virgin Islands at Cinnamon Bay, St. John, where they snorkeled among different types of reefs for about five hours a day.
 The students took notes on underwater slates, later transferring the data and observations into their field journals.

 "I was surprised at how quickly I caught on to identifying the organisms on the reef," said Carleton Knisely, a mechanical engineering major in the Class of '13.
 "Being in the water so much with all the plants and animals made me learn them much more quickly than I would have from a textbook or normal lecture."

-Each night, Evans gave "reef chats" focusing on the nature and practice of science and providing more information on the organisms the students had seen that day.
-"We talked about what's unique about corals, starfish, sea cucumbers — and that encourages the students the next day look for those things," said Evans.
+Each night, Capaldi gave "reef chats" focusing on the nature and practice of science and providing more information on the organisms the students had seen that day.
+"We talked about what's unique about corals, starfish, sea cucumbers — and that encourages the students the next day look for those things," said Capaldi.